crystal-koii/koii-vps/README.md

 Recommended Setup: For running multiple tasks, it's recommended to use a system with a 2+ GHz multi-core processor, 8 GB of RAM, and 30 GB of SSD storage.
 Ensure a stable internet connection with at least 10 Mbps upload/download speeds, and use a 64-bit Linux distribution like Ubuntu 24.04 LTS for optimal performance.

+# Important this script is still being worked on, it doesn't work flawlessly.
+You will need to do some steps manually and restart the terminal.

 # To run Koii Node on a VPS overview

 0. Have a VPS that has enough memory + cpu